-Nate’s work has been nationally recognized by awards from the American Physiological Society (2014, 2015), and at GSU, where he is currently a Georganne and Kenneth Honeycutt Fellow (2017-present), and a Brains & Behavior Fellow (2017-present).
+Nate’s research has been nationally recognized by awards from the American Physiological Society (2015 and 2016), and at GSU, where he is a Georganne W. and Kenneth F. Honeycutt Fellow and a Brains & Behavior Fellow.

 Turner HN*, Armengol K*, Patel AA, Himmel NJ, Sullivan L, Iyer SC, Battacharya S, Iyer EPR, Landry C, Galko MJ, and Cox DN.
 The TRP channels Pkd2, NompC, and Trpm mediate unique aversive behaviors to noxious cold in Drosophila.
 December 2016.
 Current Biology. https://doi.org/ 10.1016/j.cub.2016.09.038

 Sim JH, Himmel NJ, Redd SK, Pulous FE, Rogers RT, Black LN, Hong SM, von Bergen TN, and Blount MA.
 Absence of PKC-alpha attenuates lithium-induced nephrogenic diabetes insipidus.
 July 2014.
 PLOS One. https://doi.org/10.1371/journal.pone.0101753